Hjaltesorgenfrei/Vulkanologi/README.md

 - [x] deform meshes along spline. <https://stackoverflow.com/questions/69208203/bend-a-mesh-along-spline>
 - [ ] Rename files and introduce a namespace.
   - Physics, Spline and Path are terrible naming right now.
 Also BEH is bad prefix
+  - [ ] Use name "Rotte" for everything.
+    - Repo should be called "Rotte Engine" and namespace "rotte"
 - [ ] Pre-dock debug info in ImGui, probably with a `DockBuilder`.
 - [ ] Size the debug windows to the size of their content.
 - [ ] Use shared_ptr reference counting in AssetManager to clean up unused assets when space is low.